 Without lifting her eyes from writing down the next customer’s order the woman said, 'I am the mean old boss…’ She smiled at the customer whose order she had just taken.
 Her eyes flicked to Luke.
-'This is my coffee shop,’ she said before turning and handing the order to one of the baristas behind her.
+'This is my coffee shop,’ she said before handing the order to one of the baristas behind her.

 ‘Good…then your boss won’t mind you taking a break...
 Maybe I can buy you some lunch.’

 The woman shook her head once.
 ‘I don’t have time for lunch…’ She beckoned to the next in line.
 ‘That’s the second busiest time of the day for me,’ she said then greeted the approaching customer.

 'OK then, maybe dinner...you do eat dinner, don’t you…?’ he asked light heartedly.
 But his dream girl failed to respond as she took the next customer’s order and payment.
 ‘No…OK, then what about a drink…after work…?’
 Luke tried.